 Change Home Page layout¶

 Now you can change the Home Page to use the new layout.
-In Page mode edit Home, open the options menu and select Switch layout.
+Edit Home and in the top bar select Switch layout.
 Choose the new layout called "Main section with sidebar on the right".
 The empty zones you defined in the template will be visible in the editor.